-International students who are required to do an off-campus internship as part of their studies usually have to apply for a work permit for the co-op internship program.
+International students who are required to do an off-campus mandatory internship as part of their studies usually have to apply for a work permit for the coop internship program.
 The permit is free, and you can apply even if you don't know where your internship will be yet.

-www.ulaval.ca/immigration
+www.ulaval.ca/en/international/international-students/immigration.html

-Important note: The work permit is compulsory, even for unpaid internships.
+Important note: The work permit is compulsory, even for unpaid mandatory internships.
 We recommend that you apply for your internship work permit several months before you expect your internship to start, even if you haven't found one yet.